Jake Worth

 autocmd!

-" Turn off numbers and turn on spelling
+" Turn off numbers

-autocmd FileType markdown setlocal nonumber spell
+autocmd FileType markdown setlocal nonumber

 augroup END

-augroup filetype_vim
+augroup filetype_dotfiles

 autocmd!